ctripcorp/ghost/README.md

 lens, err := conn.Write(bytes)

 // You can also use other net.Conn's methods
+// The underlying connection is only wrapped with all features reserved.

 // Put it back to the pool by closing the connection conn.Close()